Summer Institute for Teachers on Oklahoma History

 • history of natural resources (coal, oil, natural gas, agriculture)

 • history of race and the Civil Rights movement

 • diverse popular culture history

 Emphasis will be on promoting the use of oral history and primary research in the classroom.
 Participants will get hands-on experience using OU’s exceptional resources at the Western History Collections, the Charles M. Russell Center, and the Carl Albert Center.

-The Institute will be for 4 days of instruction with 3 nights’ lodging provided on campus.
+The Institute will be for 4 days of instruction with 4 nights of lodging provided on campus.
+(Participants from Norman or the OKC metro area usually choose to stay at home and commute.)
 It will include a field trip and several guest speakers.
 It is designed to be for a select group of 20 teachers, each of whom will all have all lodging, meals, and expenses (excluding their own transportation to and from Norman) paid.
-In addition, each participant will receive a stipend of $200.00 per day ($800 total) for their time to attend the Institute.
+In addition, each participant will receive a stipend of $225.00 per day ($900 total) for their time to attend the Institute.
 Admission will be based on the following criteria (but if not admitted one year, it is certainly encouraged to apply another):

 • Geographical mix from around the state

 • A 500- to 700-word essay explaining how participants could benefit from the Summer Institute.

 information and form.
 Application deadline is Apr.
 30, 2017.